oupfiz5/openacs/Readme.md

 `POSTGRES_TAG` set the docker image tag for [official postgres](https://hub.docker.com/_/postgres).
 Pay attention - some openacs version can use only correspond version of postgres.

     POSTGRES_TAG="14.1-alpine" docker-compose up

+<a id="timezone"></a>

+## Timezone

+Set the timezone for the containers, defaults to UTC.
+To set the timezone set the desired timezone with the variable TZ.
+Useful for setup correct time in logging.

+    TZ="Europe/Moscow" docker-compose up

 <a id="ci-cd"></a>